Aziily/BS_design_2023_autumn/Readme.md

 docker run -dit -p 15000:5000 -p 19528:9528 --name BS azily/bs_design:latest /bin/sh /start.sh
 ```

-Then the server can be used on `localhost:19528`.
+After waiting for about 15s for the container initializtion, then the server can be used on `localhost:19528`.

 > Also, the API documentary will on `localhost:15000/apidocs`
 >